jarhart/shuhari/README.md

 # Shuhari

-Shuhari generates new projects to for doing TDD Kata.
+Shuhari generates new projects for doing TDD Kata.

 ## Installation